-Recent hatches: Tax legislation changes in New Zealand
+Recent hatches: Tax and other legislation changes in New Zealand

-As the End of Financial Year approaches in New Zealand, here’s a look at key taxation legislation changes that could impact your employees and Human Resources/payroll business processes.
+As the End of Financial Year approaches in New Zealand, here’s a look at key taxation and other legislative changes that could impact your employees and Human Resources/payroll business processes.

 Employee Share Scheme (ESS) gets more options